Sven

 • Repairable manufacturing methods should be chosen over permanent methods e.g. vulcanisation.
 For example, the Goodyear Welt is a long lasting shoe construction method that is relatively easy to repair.

-• Quality materials e.g. latex are needed to ensure that the waste can become food for the next cycle.
+• Quality materials e.g. natural rubber are needed to ensure that the waste can become food for the next cycle.

 • Refuse collection systems need to be in place.
 Some materials need certain criteria in order to biodegrade.